Camden Riviere: Career as World #1

 2014 saw another great year for Camden, as he won 3 out of the 4 Opens (US, French, British), won a majority of the Professional events, and earned his second challenge for the World Championship.
 Camden was defeated by Rob Fahey in the World Championship at the Royal Melbourne Tennis Club 7 sets to 3 in May.

 2015 started well for Riviere, winning the Australian Open Singles and Doubles titles in January, completing the grand slam (holder of all 4 Opens at one time – US, French, British, Australian) in both singles and doubles.
 In February, Camden defended his US Open Singles and Doubles titles, winning both for the third consecutive year in a row, as well as extending his lead as the #1 ranked player in the world.
 In June 2015 Camden became the World Champion of Doubles alongside Tim Chisholm, winning the event hosted in Tuxedo Park, NY over the previous champions by a score of 5 sets to 0.
 Following the WCD, Camden successfully defended his US Professional Singles title, winning the tournament for the 6th consecutive year in a row, and in the process completing an undefeated 2014/2015 season.

+In February 2015 Camden took the Head professional Position at the Aiken Tennis Club where he learned the sport.
 In July 2015 Camden took over the role of Head Professional at the National Tennis Club in Newport, RI.
 This would mark this end of his season though, as a reoccurring shoulder injury forced Camden to take the remainder of the year off in order to do physical therapy.

 2016 could go down as Camden's best year yet, winning his 4th consecutive (and 5th overall) US Open Singles and Doubles titles, and in late May becoming the Real Tennis World Champion.
 Camden defeated Rob Fahey by a score of 7 sets to 2 in Newport, RI at the 2016 Real Tennis World Championship.
 This marks the first time in over 42 years that an American has held the title, and made Riviere only the 5th American overall to hold it.
 Camden was the 25th holder of the Real Tennis World Championship, the longest running world championship of any sport.
 Camden followed up this accomplishment by winning his 7th consecutive US Professional Singles title in Newport in June.